 The reason this happens is easy to understand and based on a known principle of how the horse thinks: The horse is always drawn to the highest pressure.
 It’s a prey animal survival instinct.
 Your horse is turning right or thinking of turning right because what is over that way is a higher pressure than your current focus or presentation.

 I have to be very very clear here – this works great only when your horse understands that pressure is a cue to release and follow you.
 We teach this as a basic function of our leadership in all of our clinics and lessons.
 It is a fundamental, primary and immensely powerful tool in your horsemanship toolkit.
+Check out our Following Under Pressure video series to learn all about it.
+There’s over 6 hours of video in that series and we get right into it.
+It’s on our website under Videos.

 Want to learn more?
 Join us for a clinic or lessons and take your relationship with your horse to a new level of athleticism.